groupultra/sdk-public/docs/source/module_moobius.types.rst

 MenuItemClick.menu_item_id: str:
   The MenuItem ID that this click applies to.

-MenuItemClick.message_id: str:
-  The platform-generated ID of which message was clicked on (rarely used).

 MenuItemClick.message_subtype: str:
   The kind of message clicked on, 'text', 'image', 'audio', 'file', or 'card'.